 It’s possible to have a sale of holiday items, so why not a holiday sale?
-We at Coop Travel pride ourselves on providing the widest range of bargain holidays, to destinations in Europe and worldwide.
+At Co-operative Travel we pride ourselves on providing the widest range of bargain holidays, to destinations thrpughout Europe and worldwide.

 Today, there’s no shortage of cheap holidays on the internet – but you need to be sure those cut-price package holidays are the bargain they appear.
 It’s essential to book with a reputable ABTA or ATOL-protected travel agent, or you could end up out of pocket, with no holiday at all.
 However, so long as you stick to reputable agents, there are some great deals to be had.